joohing/vim-qf-arrows/README.md

 Once the plugin is installed, simply call the command `SetSigncolumnFromQf`, and you're good to go.
 It will place an arrow at all lines in the code where the quickfix-list has a corresponding entry.
 (Tip: you can write something á la `autocmd QuickfixCmdPost * SetSigncolumnFromQf` to auto-update your signs when doing a command that affects the quickfix list.)

 ![A preview of the plugin](./preview.png)

+Below: the result of running `grep stdout` and then `SetSigncolumnFromQf` on a newly initialized Zig project.